The world's most stunning wine region?

 10. Getting into the red

 The Douro has been famed for port over 300 years.
 Now its table wines -- especially robust reds -- are generating international buzz.
 Wine Spectator placed two Douro reds in its 2014 world top four (a port was No. 1).
-Last year, it ranked Porca de Murca red as the best buy under $20.
+In 2015, it ranked Porca de Murca red as the best buy under $20.

 Touring the vineyards is a treat.
 Many estates are centered around historic homes with dramatic locations.
 In most you can visit and taste.
 In some, like mountaintop Quinta do Popa, or picturesque Quinta das Amendoeiras you can join the harvest, even crush the grapes, old-style by foot.
+Quinta do Popa, N-222 Adorigo 5120-011 Tabuaço, Portugal; +351 915 678 498

 11. Eye-to-eye with soaring vultures